IBM/prompt-declaration-language/docs/tutorial.md

 max_test_set_size: 1000 # The maximum test set size
 num_candidates: 6 # The number of candidates to start with
 num_demonstrations: 5 # The number of demonstrations to use
-parallelism: 1 # How many threads to run in parallel
+parallelism: 1 # How many threads to run in parallel.
+One thread tests one test example from the test set
 shuffle_test: false # Shuffle the test set before use, otherwise always the first n
 test_set_name: test # The name of the test set
 timeout: 120 # How long to wait on a PDL program before giving up